sparesparrow/openssl-tools/README.md

 - OpenSSL project for the cryptographic library
 - Cursor team for the AI-powered development environment
 - Conan team for the package manager
-- Docker team for containerization platform
+- Docker team for containerization platform# CI Test Fri Oct 10 10:06:24 PM CEST 2025